- 01 The Disk Is Write Protected

-Are you having a problem formatting a write-protected USB pen drive?
-Did you get "The disk is write-protected" error message while trying to format a flash drive, pen drive or SD card?
+Are you having the "disk is write protected" error while formatting write protected USB pen drive?
+What does it mean when you receive "The disk is write-protected" error message while trying to format a flash drive, pen drive or SD card?

 If you have previously locked your USB flash drive or pen drive by switching its Lock to ON, the device is locked and write-protected.
 It means that you cannot format the device nor make any changes to it.
 Here is how to unlock the write-protected USB: